kernelle-soft/blizz/README.md

 - writing clean code and tests
 - merge reviews, both as the assignee and reviewer.

-In essence, this repository takes the next logical step software development's been working towards: a design-to-merge development toolkit to accelerate a typical sprint workflow.
+In essence, this repository takes the next logical step software development's been working towards: a development toolkit to accelerate a typical sprint workflow all the way from investigation and triage up through merge.
 It provides semantically programmed agent rulesets that leverage a suite of human-friendly, agent-ready CLIs to automate and aide in the most common stages of development.

 This toolshed's been designed and tested for real-world development, and has been architected to work effectively with AI-powered IDEs like Cursor for both hobby and enterprise development contexts.
 It's designed to accelerate you, not replace you.